derivexyz/v1-core/docs/contracts/liquiditypool.md

 ### Modifier `onlyShortCollateral()`

-### Function `init(contract SynthetixAdapter _synthetixAdapter, contract OptionMarket _optionMarket, contract LiquidityTokens _liquidityTokens, contract OptionGreekCache _greekCache, contract PoolHedger _poolHedger, contract ShortCollateral _shortCollateral, contract ERC20 _quoteAsset, contract ERC20 _baseAsset) external`
+### Function `init(contract SynthetixAdapter _synthetixAdapter, contract OptionMarket _optionMarket, contract LiquidityToken _liquidityToken, contract OptionGreekCache _greekCache, contract PoolHedger _poolHedger, contract ShortCollateral _shortCollateral, contract ERC20 _quoteAsset, contract ERC20 _baseAsset) external`

 Initialise important addresses for the contract

 ### Function `setLiquidityPoolParameters(struct LiquidityPool.LiquidityPoolParameters _lpParams) external`

+set `LiquidityPoolParameteres`

 ### Function `setPoolHedger(contract PoolHedger newPoolHedger) external`

-Update the pool hedger, can only be done if the value in the pool hedger is 0
+Swap out current PoolHedger with a new contract

+### Function `updateDelegateApproval() external`

+In case of an update to the synthetix contract that revokes the approval

 ### Function `initiateDeposit(address beneficiary, uint256 amountQuote) external`

-LP will send sUSD into the contract in return for LiquidityTokens (representative of their share of the entire pool)
+LP will send sUSD into the contract in return for LiquidityToken (representative of their share of the entire pool)

         to be given either instantly (if no live boards) or after the delay period passes (including CBs).